According to the U.S. Consumer Product Safety Commission (CPSC), over 50 million Americans do their running on the Treadmill each year.

 According to data from the Consumer Product Safety Commission, treadmills cause more accidents than any other piece of exercise equipment.
 But don’t just yet move towards outdoor running.
 It is as hazardous or even more.
 The estimates range from 2.5 to 33 running-related injuries per 1000 hours of running.
-You need to be very cautious while running on the roads.
+So it would help if you were very cautious while running on the roads.

-Running outside vs Treadmill running argument is as old as the treadmill.
+The running outside vs. treadmill argument is as old as the treadmill.

 In 1996, Andy Jones and Jonathan Doust published a paper that compared the oxygen (i.e., energy) consumption of runners, running outdoors, or on treadmills at various inclines.
-Running on flat treadmills burned about 4 percent less energy, but that difference could be eliminated by setting the treadmill incline to 1 percent.
+For example, running on flat treadmills burns about 4% less energy due to a lack of air resistance.
+Still, you can eliminate that difference between treadmill and outside running by setting the treadmill incline to 1%.

 But, there is a difference.
-The perceived exertion is more in outside running. e.g., if you are running on a rainy day outside, you will feel more effort than running on the treadmill at the same or faster pace.
+The perceived exertion is more in the running.
+For example, if you are running on a rainy day outside, you will feel more effort than running on the treadmill at the same or faster pace.
 Similarly, running at 1 or 2% incline on a treadmill is perceived to be less exerting than running uphill on a sunny day.

 Quads & Hamstrings

-While some people say treadmill mats being cushioned are better for joints as they absorb most of the impact, studies also reveal running outside increases your bone density.
+While some people say the cushioned treadmill mats are better for joints as they absorb most of the impact, studies also reveal that running outside increases your bone density.

 Marathon Training on a Treadmill

 You can practice outside as well as on the treadmill.
 You can try all your speed runs & easy runs on the treadmill.
-The treadmill will force you to sustain speed and the performance levels not possible outside.
+The treadmill will force you to sustain speed and performance levels not possible outside.
 You will have more focus during your interval training.
-But, limit your treadmill runs to about 40% of overall training.
+However, keep your treadmill runs to about 40% of your total training time.

 It is more important that we run rather than where we run.
-Both have their Pros & Cons but we cannot substitute one for the other.
+Both have advantages and disadvantages, but we cannot substitute one for the other.
 So we can decide on our requirements.

-Buy a treadmill if it is for exercise only, running outdoors is a problem due to traffic or weather or you like to do your workouts at any time you are free.
+Buy a treadmill for exercise only.
+Running outdoors is a problem due to traffic or bad weather, etc. You can do treadmill workouts at any time you are free.

-You will go outside if you love running, the conditions are favorable and you don’t give a damn about conditions.
+You will go outside if you love running, the conditions are favorable, and you don’t damn about conditions.

-Most of the research shows that running does not cause joint damage, whether outside or on a treadmill.
-If you are a family, it helps to have a treadmill at home as all can use the same at different times of the day.
+Most research shows that running does not cause joint damage, whether outside or on a treadmill.
+However, if you are a family, it helps to have a treadmill at home, as everyone can use the same one at different times of the day.